apesoda/sirenus/README.md

 python3 -m flask run --host='0.0.0.0'
 ```
-Sounds are read from `static/sounds/` by default, put all your favorite sounds in this directory to have them show up on the board!
-The mixer assumes a sample rate of of 44100 Hz.

 ### Linux installation notes
-If you are on a Linux system and TTS output is not working you might be missing the packages below:
+If you are on a Linux system and TTS output is not working out of the box you can try installing the packages below:
 ```
 espeak ffmpeg libespeak1
 ```

-## Customization
+## Configuration
+Sounds are read from `static/sounds/` by default, put all your favorite sounds in this directory to have them show up on the board!
+The mixer assumes a sample rate of `44100 Hz`.

 Basic customization is available by editing the `sirenus.cfg` file

 Sample: